Chess4Cuber/RISE-Decode/README.md

  * Blocks changes
     - Added VuforiaTrackableDefaultListener.getPose and Vuforia.trackPose blocks.
     - Added optimized blocks support for Vuforia extended tracking.
-    - Added atan2 block to the math category.
+    - Added atan2 block to the org.firstinspires.ftc.baseCode.math category.
     - Added useCompetitionFieldTargetLocations parameter to Vuforia.initialize block.
 If set to false, the target locations are placed at (0,0,0) with target orientation as specified in https://github.com/gearsincorg/FTCVuforiaDemo/blob/master/Robot_Navigation.java tutorial OpMode.
  * Incorporates additional improvements to USB comm layer to improve system resiliency (to recover from a greater number of communication disruptions).